 As part of its Conduct Policies, the Board of Directors has also established a whistleblower hotline, utilizing a third party service provider, to provide a forum for employees, officers, contractors and consultants who have reason to believe that something may have been done illegally or contrary to Keyera policy to report these concerns to a neutral third party on a confidential basis for investigation.
 Quarterly reports from the whistleblower hotline are provided to the Audit Committee.
+All workers are expected to report any matter that may indicate a breach of Keyera's Conduct Policies.

 New directors, officers, employees and certain contractors are required to receive an orientation about the Conduct Policies when they commence their engagement with Keyera.
 Keyera also requires employees, officers and certain contractors to periodically re-certify that they understand and have complied with the Conduct Policies.
+The Conduct Policies are reviewed annually and updated as necessary.